 Last but not least is displaying properties on your site.
 I don’t mean adding a bunch of new photos to the portfolio gallery.
 Instead, create a whole listing.

 Create a slideshow, insert a video, add an agent’s profile and a map.
 Make it look like a serious real estate listing.

 Why?
 First, it could bring you additional backlinks.
 Second, the agent will drive traffic to the listing.
 Third, anyone browsing the listing will immediately see your portfolio, contact form and could become the next client.

 The only thing here is that you will either need to delete the listing after it has been sold or mark it as sold and archive.
 The latter is much better, of course – it adds to your portfolio and shows just how many listings were sold using your brilliant photos.

 I’ve listed some real estate photography marketing ideas for you to try out.
 Of course, the final strategy should consider the unique local conditions, which could be different for every area.

 I can recommend reading business books, talking to people and looking around to figure out your own ideas and strategies.
-There are many great online guides to starting a photography business.
+There are many excellent online guides to starting a photography business.

 But the primary factor is, of course, the quality of your real estate photos.
-It should stand out and speak for itself, and that’s how the word gets shared from agent to agent, from owner to owner.
+Your work should stand out and speak for itself, and that’s how the word gets shared from agent to agent and owner to owner.